 Most versions will offer front seats split by a center armrest that’s deep enough for tools, folders, or daily life detritus—work-site or home-side.

 Most seats will be shod in durable cloth or reasonably nice hides.
 Platinum Reserve editions pull out all the stops in terms of leathers, woods, and bright trim pieces, but the truck’s more basic roots still show through in places such as the instrument panel and glove box materials.

-A 5.0-inch display is standard, but a 7.0-inch touchscreen will be more common.
+A 5.0-inch display is standard, while a 7.0-inch touchscreen is optional.
 The touchscreen is helpful, but lacks the sharpness that other trucks like the F-150 and Silverado 1500 offer.

 Four movable bed cleats offer flexible tie-down points and double up on the four fixed tie-down hooks in every bed.
 All trim levels of the Titan offer a damped tailgate that softly lowers without banging on the bumper—or can be raised with a single hand—thanks to a strut hidden behind the taillight.

 Nissan offers in-box storage bins, called Titan Box, that hold tools when needed, or removed when the full bed width is needed.
 Nissan offers towing conveniences on all Titans, though it’s optional on most trim levels except Platinum Reserve, but it lacks the polish of its rivals.
 Ford’s Super Duty, for example, offers more external cameras than a mob compound.